Health And Wellness Major

-The Food and Nutrition program at Framingham State University provides a course of study that enables students to actively participate in the changing wellness environments.
-The Health and Wellness major prepares students for careers in health, wellness, fitness, nutrition and food education, or foodservice disciplines.
+The Health and Wellness program at Framingham State University provides a course of study that enables students to actively participate in the changing wellness environments.
+The Health and Wellness major prepares students for careers in public and community health, wellness, or fitness disciplines.

 Health and Wellness Learning Goals and Specific Learning Outcomes: